 The macrophage has a housekeeping role of uptake of dying cells, cell debris and foreign bodies in order to prevent unnecessary inflammation.
 This process of engulfment of dying cells is called efferocytosis.
 Apoptotic cells release and express on their surface specific molecules that signal to macrophage that they are dying.
 Among these molecules are the lipid lysophosphatidylcholine and nucleotides that direct macrophages towards the apoptotic cells (Lauber et al. 2003) (Elliott et al. 2010).
 The dying cell ends up in a phagosome, a specialised vacuole, that fuses with the lysosome.
 The dying cell is then digested by the enzymes contained in the lysosome and the process is associated with a drop in pH (Kinchen and Ravichandran 2008).

 In the context of infection, efferocytosis of infected cells is efficient at controlling the growth of pathogens that have evolved to survive inside immune cells, such as Mycobacterium tuberculosis (Martin et al. 2012).
+Some pathogens, such has S. aureus, have ways to prevent efferocytosis.
+Mice and in vitro data have shown that the staphylococcal alpha-toxin interferes with efferocytosis receptors (Cohen et al. 2016).
+The expression of one of the receptors involved in neutrophil clearance and wound healing was decreased in the presence of alpha-toxin while the spatial distribution of another was altered.
+Each of these mechanisms led to poorer neutrophil clearance by macrophages.
 Direct uptake of microorganisms by macrophages generally triggers an oxidative burst.
 This is characterised by a massive generation of reactive oxygen species, such as hydrogen peroxide, in the phagolysosome that contributes to acidification and killing of the microorganisms (Slauch 2011).
 Activated macrophages have also been shown to convert their phagocytosis mechanism from endocytosis to macropinocytosis in order to kill rapidly large numbers of pathogens (Bosedasgupta and Pieters 2014).
+Various fluorescent dyes are increasingly used to tag the surface of pathogens and these tagged bacteria are used interchangeably with non-labelled strains to study host-pathogen interactions.
+However, it has recently been shown that murine macrophages phagocytose live, killed and fluorescently-labelled S. aureus and Escherichia coli using different scavenger receptors (Peruń et al. 2016).
+Since scavenger receptors are involved in pathogen recognition and establishment of the innate immune response (Murshid et al. 2016), the type of bacteria used in in vitro and in vivo studies is likely to have an important impact on the inflammatory response.
+Caution should therefore be exercised in the design of future studies.

+1.3.1.2.2.
 Macrophage activation

 Macrophages can be activated in two different ways: there is the classic activation (M1), which leads to a pro-inflammatory response and enhance the killing ability of macrophages, and the alternative activation (M2), which induces an anti-inflammatory function and contributes to immune modulation.
 The production of pro-inflammatory cytokines, such as interferon-gamma, and the recognition of bacterial components lead to M1 polarisation of macrophages (Benoit et al. 2008).
 M1 macrophages are more efficient in controlling pathogens and produce pro-inflammatory cytokines to further activate the immune response (Lam et al. 2016).
 The M2 phenotype is induced by the anti-inflammatory cytokines interleukin 4 and 10 (Mantovani et al. 2004).
 Production of interleukin 17 by a subset of T cells could also convert macrophages towards a M2 phenotype (Mathews et al. 2015).
 M2 macrophages, through their anti-inflammatory action, are particularly important for wound healing (Magatti et al. 2016).